The revenue management program administers the City’s treasury and revenue operations in accordance with established fiscal policies.

 - Payroll.
-Processing the City’s employee payroll; filing monthly and annual reports with taxing authorities and regulatory agencies; coordinating employee benefit coverage and reporting with the Human Resources Department; processing payments for insurance benefits and withheld taxes; and providing payroll statistics to various departments and agencies.
+Processing the City’s employee payroll; filing required monthly, quarterly and annual reports with taxing authorities and regulatory agencies; coordinating employee benefit coverage and reporting with the Human Resources Department; processing payments for insurance benefits and withheld taxes; preparing and providing annual tax filing documents to City employees and vendors, and providing payroll statistics to various departments and agencies.

 - Accounts payable.
-Processing the City’s accounts payable and issuing checks to vendors; filing annual reports required by regulatory agencies; reviewing internal controls and adhering to established payable procedures; maintaining vendor and encumbrance files;and reviewing contract pay estimates.
+Processing the City’s accounts payable and issuing timely disbursements to vendors; filing annual reports required by regulatory agencies; reviewing and maintaining internal controls and adhering to established payable procedures; and maintaining vendor and encumbrance files.

 - General accounting services and policies.
-Maintaining the general ledger system and chart of accounts; preparing daily cash deposits and reports; reconciling monthly bank statements; providing accounting services to various trusts and government agencies, including the Central Coast Cities Self Insurance Fund; establishing accounting and purchasing policy systems and practices; coordinating cooperative purchasing opportunities; reviewing contract documents for compliance with City purchasing policies; administering the City’s real and personal property management systems; coordinating Federal Emergency Management Agency/Office of Emergency Services disaster cost recovery activities; reviewing claims to recover the cost of providing state-mandated services (SB90); and maintaining historical records of the City’s financial performance.
+Maintaining the general ledger system and chart of accounts; preparing daily cash deposits and reports; reconciling monthly bank statements; establishing accounting related policy systems and practices; coordinating Federal Emergency Management Agency/Office of Emergency Services disaster cost recovery activities; reviewing claims to recover the cost of providing state-mandated services (SB90); and maintaining historical records of the City’s financial performance.

 - Support services.
 Processing and distributing interdepartmental and U.S. mail; administering formal bids for purchases of supplies, equipment and services (placing bid notices, opening bids, reviewing insurance endorsements, coordinating contract execution, and monitoring insurance after bid award); and inventorying and ordering copier/printer paper supplies.